NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1DressedLeptons.md

 ---

-title: "Rivet::DressedLeptons"
+title: 'class Rivet::DressedLeptons'
-summary: "Cluster photons from a given FS to all charged particles (typically leptons) "
+description: "Cluster photons from a given FS to all charged particles (typically leptons) "

 ---